World Alzheimer’s Month: clear comms are a must

 September is World Alzheimer’s Month and aims to shine a spotlight on the condition, which is becoming increasingly prevalent as life expectancy rises.

-Statistics from The Alzheimer’s Society show that there are currently over 520,000 people in the UK with the disease – and this figure is set to rise.
+Statistics from The Alzheimer’s Society show that there are around a million people in the UK with the disease – and this figure is set to rise to 1.4 million by 2040.

 As with many illnesses, it is not just the patient who is affected by the diagnosis, but those around them.
 In fact, it is often friends and family who take on the caring role and will be the ones who have to find a way to explain to their loved ones what is happening to them.
 Equipping this army of carers with simple, easy-to-interpret information is key.